datanav/docs/technical/crmoffice-salesforce.rst

      - "string"

-Crmoffice Companies to Salesforce Product2
+CRMOffice Companies to Salesforce Product2
 ------------------------------------------
-Every Crmoffice Companies will be synchronized with a Salesforce Product2.
+Every CRMOffice Companies will be synchronized with a Salesforce Product2.

-Once a link between a Crmoffice Companies and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Companies and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Companies and a Salesforce Product2:
+The following properties are synchronized between a CRMOffice Companies and a Salesforce Product2:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Companies Property
+   * - CRMOffice Companies Property
      - Salesforce Product2 Property
      - Salesforce Data Type